Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Franklin Real Estate

-Franklin’s real estate sweet spot lies in its diversity and charm.
+Franklin's real estate sweet spot lies in its diversity and charm.
 Homes for sale in Franklin include townhomes and detached homes, condos, and sprawling estates.
-While prices start in the $200s, the average sold price for homes here is more than $800,000.
+While condos list from the mid-$300s, the average sold price here is more than $850,000.
 The most expansive luxury homes in Franklin are typically priced from $1 million to more than $15 million.

 Franklin's Commitment to Education